wkrettek/youmirror-py/README.md

 `youmirror show [folder]`

-youmirror also offers a `sync` command to update your mirror if you have say a playlist that you added more videos to or if an `add` command got stopped short and you want to make sure the files got downloaded
+youmirror also offers a `sync` command so you can download all the undownloaded videos if your download gets interrupted, or if you don't want to download everything at once.
+In the future you will be able to do `--update` and check for new videos before syncing

 `youmirror sync [folder]`